-Description The subjects comprise a semi-detached, traditional villa.
-Accommodation The accommodation may be summarised as follows: GROUND FLOOR: Entrance Vestibule, Hallway, Lounge and Kitchen Diner.
-FIRST FLOOR: Landing, 2 Bedrooms and a Bathroom.
-Gross internal floor area (m2) Amounts to 98 square metres, or thereby.
-Neighbourhood and location The subjects are located within Elgin, where surrounding properties are of a mixed design, vintage and character.
+Bereitetten Description The subjects comprise a detached Grade 'B' Listed, traditional, dwelling house. traditional, choiling house.
+Accommodation The coordinate was the summer wised on fallows.
+Accommodation The accommodation may be summarised as follows; LOWER GROUND FLOOR:- Kitchen-Diner, Pantry, Dining Room/ Study, Two Bedrooms, Utility Room & WC with wash hand basin.
+GROUND FLOOR:- Entrance Hallway, Drawing Room, Sitting Room, Stairwell, Two Bedrooms and a Bathroom ATTIC FLOOR:- Storeroom.
+Gross internal floor area (m2) Amounts to 310m2 or thereby .
+Neighbourhood and location The subjects are located within Elgin where surrounding properties are of mixed design, vintage and character.
 Adequate local shopping, educational and transport facilities are available.
-Age Erected circa 1930.
-Weather The weather was dry at the time of inspection.
-Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-There is a mutual pointed stone stack with metal flashings.
+Age Erected circa 1720 and extended circa 1825. Г Weather The weather was mixed with showers of rain at the time of inspection.
+Chimney stacks There are pointed stone chimney stacks and a rendered chimney stack, all with cement flashings.

-Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
+Roofing including roof space Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is of a pitched ridged and hipped design comprising timber trusses clad with clay tiles over timber sarking boards and incorporating dormer projections to the front and rear elevations which appear to be contained beneath flat metal roof coverings.
-Access to the roof void area was undertaken from a ceiling hatch within the first floor landing. i Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-The gutters and downpipes are of a cast iron manufacture.
+The roof is of a pitched ridged design comprising timber trusses clad with slates over timber sarking boards.
+The roof to the extension is of a pitched, ridged and hipped design.
+Limited access to the roof void was obtained from an eaves access within the attic bedroom cupboard.
+There is an access hatch within the ground floor hallway with access to the extension roof space, this was not accessed at the time of inspection.
+Rainwater fittings The gutters and downpipes are a mix of cast iron and uPVC manufacture.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main outer walls are of pointed solid stone construction (wall width 500mm, approximately).
+The main outer walls are of solid stone construction externally rendered (wall width approximately 700mm).
+The extension walls are of rendered solid stone construction (wall with approximately 730mm).